nikolaussucher/biology-text/basic_chemistry.rmd

 ### Compound

 A compound is a pure chemical substance composed of more than one element.
 The properties of a compound bear little similarity to those of its elements.
 The standard nomenclature of compounds is set by the International Union of Pure and Applied Chemistry (IUPAC).
-Organic compounds are named according to the organic nomenclature system.
-The names for inorganic compounds are created according to the inorganic nomenclature system.
-When a compound has more than one component, then they are divided into two classes, the electropositive and the electronegative components.
-In addition the Chemical Abstracts Service has devised a method to index chemical substances.
-In this scheme each chemical substance is identifiable by a number known as its CAS registry number.

 ### Molecule

 A molecule is the smallest indivisible portion of a pure chemical substance that has its unique set of chemical properties, that is, its potential to undergo a certain set of chemical reactions with other substances.
-However, this definition only works well for substances that are composed of molecules, which is not true of many substances (see below).
 Molecules are typically a set of atoms bound together by covalent bonds, such that the structure is electrically neutral and all valence electrons are paired with other electrons either in bonds or in lone pairs.

 Thus, molecules exist as electrically neutral units, unlike ions.
 When this rule is broken, giving the "molecule" a charge, the result is sometimes named a molecular ion or a polyatomic ion.
 However, the discrete and separate nature of the molecular concept usually requires that molecular ions be present only in well-separated form, such as a directed beam in a vacuum in a mass spectrometer.
 Charged polyatomic collections residing in solids (for example, common sulfate or nitrate ions) are generally not considered "molecules" in chemistry.
 Some molecules contain one or more unpaired electrons, creating radicals.
 Most radicals are comparatively reactive, but some, such as nitric oxide (NO) can be stable.